 - living with a spouse, civil partner or partner and that person is not in full time education or approved training

-If a child is living with you under the terms of a residence order, or special guardianship order, or you have adopted the child, or (in Scotland) you are a kinship carer, you are treated as responsible for the child, even if the local authority is making you a discretionary payment, because the child is no longer being 'looked after' by the local authority.
+If a child is living with you under the terms of a residence order, or special guardianship order, or you have adopted the child, or (in Scotland) you are a kinship carer, you are treated as responsible for the child, even if the local authority is making a discretionary payment because the child is no longer being 'looked after' by the local authority.

-The normally living with test
+The ‘normally living with’ test

-A child or young person normally lives with you if he or she 'regularly, usually, typically lives with' you, barring occasional or temporary absences.
+A child or young person normally lives with you if he or she ‘regularly, usually, typically’ lives with you barring occasional or temporary absences.

 The main responsibility test